Bogdan016/C-Projects/README.md

 # C Programming Projects

 This is where I've gathered a collection of coding projects that I created while studying C for my exams.
-Through these projects, I've explored and practiced various concepts, honing my programming skills and deepening my understanding of C.
+By working on these projects, I've been able to learn and practice different ideas, which has helped me get better at programming in C and understand it more deeply.

 ## Projects Included